 Business interruption insurance is a form of insurance designed to cover business income that has been lost in a disaster.
 When such an event occurs that damages a company’s stock, forces them to move locations, or halts their operations altogether, business interruption insurance can be used to cover lost finances and any costs incurred as a result of the interruption.

-Your business interruption insurance can also cover:
+Your business interruption insurance can also help with:

 The length of time that business interruption insurance will cover a firm is traditionally from the day the covered incident took place, until the date that the business is able to return to normal.
 Standard policies will generally offer coverage for up to 30 days, but will often accept extensions should the situation demand it.
-Since a payout from such a policy can often be vital for a company trying to get back onto its feet, it is essential to understand how to calculate a business interruption claim so you can ensure that everything goes through without a hitch.

 Businesses are estimated to lose billions of pounds a year due to such incidents.
 The companies most at risk of damage by fire are those that deal with electricals, flammable liquids, and heavy machinery.